- The southern edge of the Alps, often protected from bad weather

 Jump from spur to spur catching climbs off picturesque Italian villages along the southern edge of the mountains, while the rest of the Alps has either ground to a winter’s halt or not quite dragged itself into spring.

 Bassano opens and closes the European thermal season from its beautiful grassy slopes.
 A warm climate and convivial Italian atmosphere sees pilots from northern climes flock here every spring and autumn.
-If conditions are on, a drive one valley north to Feltre opens up even better XC potential.
+If conditions are on, a drive one valley north to Feltre opens up even more XC potential.

 A metalled road to take off, big open launches and the historic town of Bassano del Grappa to immerse yourself in when not flying, round off a fantastic flying experience and a must-visit venue on any pilot’s European tour.

 Bassano is on the plains, just a couple of kilometres from the first foothills of the main Alpine chain.
 The flying takes place on the southern facing edge of the Alps from several take-offs within easy drive of town.

 Facing south over the Italian plains, XC routes head east and west along the front ridge.
 The heat low of the Alps turns the wind west in the afternoon making an eastward return journey easy later in the day.
 On more unstable days, head out into the plains and look down on stunning Italian architecture as you climb out over the towns.

 Bassano is connected to the main Italian rail network so getting home is easy even if you bomb out, and the locals are used to pilots anyway so hitching is possible.

 WHEN TO GO

 March to May: when it’s stronger, but more prone to inclement weather.

-September to November: when it’s more stable but very consistent.
+September to November: it’s more stable but is still consistent.

 Cloudbase: 1,500-2,500 m